AlexanderSwain/Slang.Net/README.md

-# Slang.Net
+# Slang.Sdk

 A comprehensive .NET wrapper for the Slang Shader Language compiler, providing seamless integration of shader compilation and reflection capabilities into .NET applications.

-> **Note:** Slang.Net is currently in early development.
+> **Note:** Slang.Sdk is currently in early development.
 While functional, expect APIs to evolve and additional features to be added in future releases.

 > **Disclaimer:** We are the developers and maintainers of this C# wrapper library only, not of the Slang shader language itself.
 Slang is developed and maintained by NVIDIA.
 This project provides .NET bindings to make Slang accessible to C# developers.

 **Sponsoring Development:**

-Slang.Net is an open-source project maintained by volunteers.
+Slang.Sdk is an open-source project maintained by volunteers.
 Your sponsorships directly support:

 - **Cross-platform support** - Help us bring Slang.Net to Linux and macOS
 - **New features** - Fund development of additional functionality